Accessibility

 - Manual wheelchairs and courtesy wheelchair service volunteers within the convention center

-- Please note, manual wheelchairs and volunteers are not available for off-site events.
+- Please note, manual wheelchairs and volunteers are not available for events outside of the convention center.

 - Sighted escorts for help getting to and from sessions

-- Please note, escorts are not available for off-site events.
+- Please note, escorts are not available for events outside of the convention center.

 About Individual Sessions

-The Colorado Convention Center is a fully accessible facility.
+The Walter E. Washington Convention Center is an accessible facility.
 This includes restroom facilities and elevators compliant with the Americans with Disabilities Act (ADA).
 Service animals are allowed per ADA guidelines.

-To learn more about accessibility at the convention center, visit the
+Learn more about accessibility at the convention center.

 Hotel Accommodations